 In addition, I was nibbling on candy and snacks.
 I was eating the bread at restaurants.
 I was drinking coffee in the morning that was the nutritional equivalent of a milkshake.

 I was eating late at night.
 I was only exercising sporadically and not doing the things I know work.

 You name it.
 I was breaking every rule I had!

 However, from the moment I set the intent to lose this extra weight, I began making better decisions and within a few days, I felt better, and my body felt better.

-My decisions to help lose weight were:
+My decisions to help lose weight after 50 were: